AP-PRO/react-native-youtube/README.md

 A `<YouTube />` component for React Native.

-This repo is our fork to fixe ViewPropTypes deprecation.
+This repo is our fork to fix ViewPropTypes deprecation.

 Uses [YoutubePlayer-in-WKWebView](https://github.com/hmhv/YoutubePlayer-in-WKWebView) for iOS and [YouTube Android Player API](https://developers.google.com/youtube/android/player/) for Android and exposes much of the API, as declaratively as possible, into React Native.